 Well, it turned out that their price may be justified by the raw published specs in comparison to Western alternative designs.
 The NH90 offers a good payload (in weight), high speed and greater abilities in difficult conditions.

-That's a very superficial guesstime, though.
-A complete coparison of such ahrdware would yield a study of 100+ pages and include findings about details such as the hardening of fuel lines .
+That's a very superficial guesstimate, though.
+A complete comparison of such hardware would yield a study of 100+ pages and include findings about details such as the hardening of fuel lines .